tilt-dev/tilt.build/src/devtools_eng.md

   <br>(The Kubernetes pattern of declarative infrastructure takes some time
   to get used to if you haven’t seen it before.)

-- Experience with Typescript and CSS
+- Experience with Typescript and CSS.
   <br>(Though we expect you're more comfortable on the backend,
   features will need a UI in our typescript/CSS frontend.)

+- Has supported an early stage product.
+  <br>(This is a new category of tool.
+There's necessary uncertainty about
+  what we're building.
+There will be experiments we throw out.
+We know this can be overly demoralizing for engineers that are too junior.)

 {% include job_outro.md %}